bodrick/awesome/TOPICS.md

 *   [hooram/ownphotos](https://github.com/hooram/ownphotos) - Self hosted alternative to Google Photos
 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

+## ssh

+*   [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
+Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
+Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
+*   [cyd01/KiTTY](https://github.com/cyd01/KiTTY) - :computer: KiTTY, a free telnet/ssh client for Windows
+*   [cedrozor/myrtille](https://github.com/cedrozor/myrtille) - A native HTML4 / HTML5 Remote Desktop Protocol and SSH client
+*   [xtermjs/xterm.js](https://github.com/xtermjs/xterm.js) - A terminal for the web
+*   [browsh-org/browsh](https://github.com/browsh-org/browsh) - A fully-modern text-based browser, rendering to TTY and browsers
+*   [Terminals-Origin/Terminals](https://github.com/Terminals-Origin/Terminals) - Terminals is a secure, multi tab terminal services/remote desktop client.
+It uses Terminal Services ActiveX Client (mstscax.dll).
+The project started from the need of controlling multiple connections simultaneously.
+It is a complete replacement for the mstsc.exe (Terminal Services) client.
+This is official source moved from Codeplex.
+*   [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.

 ## swagger

 *   [mattfrear/Swashbuckle.AspNetCore.Filters](https://github.com/mattfrear/Swashbuckle.AspNetCore.Filters) - A bunch of useful filters for Swashbuckle.AspNetCore